Occupational Lead Poisoning

 Lead has long been a popular material for pots, paints, building, and more, even as far back as 6400 BC.
 Thus, lead poisoning may be the oldest known occupational disease.
 Although the use of lead is now restricted, there are some occupations that may still place workers in contact with older lead or even newer lead applications.
 This can cause a worker to develop occupational lead poisoning.

 Unfortunately, exposure to lead can cause permanent damage for adults.
 It can lead to anything from mild fatigue to painful abdominal cramps, among other things.
 If your work has led you to suffer from lead poisoning, you may be entitled to worker’s compensation to help with your treatment.
-Contact a knowledgeable Raleigh occupational disease lawyer from the Law Office of Sam Scudder, at 919-851-3311 today.
+Contact a knowledgeable Morehead City occupational disease lawyer from the Law Office of Sam Scudder, at 919-851-3311 today.

 Signs of Lead Poisoning